adamkahl/zen-extension/PRIVACY.md

-# Privacy Policy for Zen Tidy Up
+# Privacy Policy for Tablio

-Last updated: [Date]
+Last updated: November 9th, 2025

+## Overview

+Tablio operates entirely locally on your device with zero data collection or transmission.

 ## Data Collection

-Zen Tidy Up does not collect, store, or transmit any personal data outside of your browser.
+**Tablio does not collect, store, or transmit any data outside of your browser.**

+- ❌ No analytics, tracking, or telemetry
+- ❌ No external servers or third-party services
+- ✅ 100% local operation

 ## Local Storage

-- URL patterns and tab renaming rules are stored locally using Firefox's storage API
-- No data is sent to external servers
-- All data remains on your device
+All data is stored locally in your browser:

+- URL patterns, groups, and settings
+- Temporary state (in memory only)

+**No data ever leaves your device** unless you explicitly export settings to a file.

 ## Permissions

+Required permissions are used exclusively for core functionality:

-- **tabs**: Required to read tab URLs and titles for renaming
+- **tabs**: Read and modify tab URLs/titles
-- **storage**: Required to save your configuration locally
+- **storage**: Save configuration locally
+- **<all_urls>** / **scripting**: Match URL patterns across websites

+## Data Export/Import

+Export and import operations happen entirely on your device with no server involvement.
+Exported JSON files contain only your configuration.

+## Source Code

+Tablio is open source: [github.com/adamkahl/tablio](https://github.com/adamkahl/tablio)

+## Updates

+Changes to this policy are reflected in the repository with an updated "Last updated" date.

 ## Contact

-[Your contact information]
+Questions?
+Open an issue: [github.com/adamkahl/tablio/issues](https://github.com/adamkahl/tablio/issues)

+## Your Rights

+Since no data is collected, there's nothing to request, delete, or transfer.
+Your data lives exclusively in your browser under your complete control.